mayankk2308/mkdatadetector/README.md

 * Correction (`ResultType.correction`) - spell-correction suggestions
 * Transit Information (`ResultType.transitInformation`) - flight information, etc.

+In addition to extracting these features, the framework also provides convenience functions to manipulate and organize this data.

+### Initialization

 You can declare an instance as follows:
 ```swift
 let dataDetector: MKDataDetectorService = MKDataDetectorService()